 KIP is a project funded by the US State Department, based in the Olayan School of Business at AUB.
-It began from a conversation with the previous US Ambassador to Lebanon about what AUB and the Business School more specifically want in the area of gender.
-We wanted to build wide networks across Lebanese civil society, building bridges between academics who are researching these gender topics and activists who are doing amazing work in the region.
-We also wanted to mobilize across different faculties; nursing or business or political science, finding one voice for empowerment across the disciplines.
+It began from a conversation with the previous US Ambassador to Lebanon about what action the AUB Business School wanted in the area of gender.
+We wanted to build wide networks across Lebanese civil society, building bridges between academics who are researching gender topics and activists who are doing amazing work in the region.
+We also wanted to mobilize across different faculties; nursing, business, political science, to find one voice for empowerment across the disciplines.

 2) How did the focus on sexual harassment come about?

-We held a series of round-tables bringing together the multi-disciplinary stakeholders; so the CEO, the Public sector worker, the school teacher, the medical doctor, the 17 year old activist, all at one table.
+We held a series of round-tables bringing together the multi-disciplinary stakeholders; so the CEO, the public-sector worker, the medical doctor, the 17 year old activist, all at one table.
 It was eye-opening.
 We were asking what questions need to be asked in civil society to really make an impact in Lebanon.
 What we noticed across all of the round-tables was that sexual harassment and discrimination really stood out.
 So we decided to begin a series of initiatives that would raise discussion and debate around sexual harassment.

-3) Could you tell us about the nature and level of sexual harassment in Lebanon?
+3) Could you tell us about the nature of sexual harassment in Lebanon?

 It is a campaign aiming to show the need for legal change in regards to sexual harassment as well as opening a discussion as to what constitutes harassment.
-We used a video to show the various forms of sexual harassment that occur in a woman’s life, from childhood as she gets older, with her friends and teachers telling her along the way, basita (it’s not a big deal).
-It shows how this message can breed confusion so that when it gets violent, she doesn’t know how to react.
-So we are countering ‘basita’ by saying ‘mesh basita’, (it is not okay).
+We used a video to show the various forms of sexual harassment that occur in a woman’s life, from childhood with her friends and teachers telling her repeatedly as she is growing up, ‘basita’ (it’s not a big deal).
+It shows how this message can breed confusion so that when harassment gets violent, she doesn’t know how to react.
+We are countering ‘basita’ by saying ‘mesh basita’, (it is not okay).

 5) Why is there such difficulty getting legislative change?

 There isn’t a direct rejection of legislative change, but because this is a failing state, and the government hasn’t turned its attention to this kind of human rights legislation, it has been put on the backburner.
-So even though it is on the agenda it takes years of activism and direct targeting to get them to bring it to voting.
+It takes years of activism and direct targeting to get them to bring it to voting.
 In addition, there is also no real agreement on what sexual harassment is.

 6) The campaign aims to get the general public involved as opposed to focusing purely on lobbying, why do you think this is so important?

 We have also taken a real focus on HR policy.
 In a state where there are no legal protections we need to think about the immediacy of protection.
-So organizational Codes of Conduct are a mechanism that we can influence.
-If within a Code of Conduct it states that these forms of sexual harassment are unacceptable, managers and employees within that organization can be held to account if they break it.
+Organizational codes of conduct are a mechanism that we can influence.
+If within a code of conduct it states that these forms of sexual harassment are unacceptable, managers and employees within that organization can be held to account if they break it.
 We held a training day with small and medium-sized enterprises to redraft codes of conduct so they stand up in a court of law.
 So we are trying to find different ways of advocating Mesh Basita.